diana-zh/Python-Calculators/README.md

+# Python Science Calculators

+*Bridging my passions for science & programming :)*
+***
-These python calculators can be used to quickly perform scientific calculations:
+These Python calculators can be used to quickly perform scientific calculations:

 - Chromosome & chromatid numbers after stages of cell division
 - The Ideal Gas Law